hpfast/scum/README.md

 What differentiates this from standard source control management is that the input data may be modified to create new features for the map.
 For example, when OSM data is read into a spatial database, in addition to directly rendering the contents of the resulting tables, we may need to create new features (new tables in the database) for the purposes of the map.
 This, too, can be described with source code in most cases (e.g. the SQL statements which produce the new tables from the source tables).
 When an update of the source data occurs, these steps need to be repeated based on the new incoming data.
 Thus, we may speak of a cascade of updates which will need to be propagated through our source tree of the map -- and which will thus need to be managed.

-The same applies, I think, to iterative writing based on input (other literature and/or primary data) leading to multiple outputs.
+The same applies, I think, to iterative writing based on changing/derived data, possibly with external input from other literature and/or primary data, leading to multiple outputs through a markup/rendering process\*\*.
 I would like to create tools which will allow me to experiment with more iterative, atomic writing.
 This means seperating the final outputs (formatted articles, presentations, web pages) from the raw material (my writing which is version controlled at a fine-grained division such as paragraphs), and from the markup rules which will produce different outputs.

 Abstracting the cascading update process
 ----------------------------------------